LarryWachira/cp2-bucketlist-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.2.

 Chum is a bucket list app built with a flask backend and Angular 2 frontend.
+A live demo can be found [here](https://chum-bucket.herokuapp.com/welcome).

 ### Obligatory screenshots:
 #